Meat Cleaver 9" with Stand | Obliterator | Gladiator Series R

 Let’s take a peek:

 The Gladiator Series R 'Obliterator' cleaver serves a single ferocious purpose - to obliterate any culinary obstacle in it’s path with one brutal chop.
-Forged from premium high-carbon 7cr17mov Steel and heat treated to 60HRC, this 9" steel behemoth weighs in at 2.9lbs and 6mm thick.
+Forged from premium high-carbon 7cr17mov Steel and heat treated to 60HRC, this 9" German steel cleaver weighs in at 2.9lbs and 6mm thick.
 With a menacing shape inspired by medieval weaponry, this heavy-weight titan is sure to power through anything placed before it with brutal efficiency.

 - Painstakingly hand sharpened to 16-18° per side, hitting that just-right balance between sharpness and durability.

 - The Obliterator may be intimidating to some home chefs.

 - As one of the higher priced cleavers, it may be outside the budget of some chefs.